 Focus on the noun phrases and verb phrases

 Noun phrases and verb phrases carry most of the important information in a passage.
 (See the post “Reviewing Phrases” for more information on noun and verb phrase structure.)
 Nouns and verbs represent the key ideas you need to paraphrase.
 And remember, you really are just paraphrasing ideas; in TOEFL Integrated Writing, you don’t need to paraphrase whole sentences from the passage.
 And you want to avoid paraphrasing long, complicated phrases.
 By focusing on the nouns and verbs, you can see the most basic ideas in a passage expressed can be reduced to individual words and small phrases.

 Below, I will show you the reading passage from a TOEFL Integrated Writing Practice Task here on the Magoosh TOEFL Blog.
+(And for one additional free TOEFL Integrated Writing practice task, see Magoosh’s complete guide to TOEFL Writing samples.)
 I have identified the noun phrases and verb phrases that carry the most important information, and I’ve put them in bold.

 TOEFL Integrated Writing passage: The key nouns and verbs

 The “comics medium” includes newspaper comic strips such as Dennis the Menace and comic books such as Spider-Man.
 Scholars around the world agree that comics are a uniquely American art form.